DomantasJokubaitis/linux-projects/rhcsa-prep/09_chapter.md

 and looks what scripts it has, if any.
 - `RPM -qR` - lists package dependencies.
 - `RPM -Va` - shows which parts of the package have been changed since installation and verifies all installed packages.

+# Containerized application packaging formats

+Containerized application packaging formats pack required dependencies together with the application in the same package to ensure that there are **no dependency conflicts** between different applications.

+Most popular formats:
+1. Snap:
+    - Developed by Canonical
+    - Packages are listed on Snap Store
+    - Has a daemon, snapd, which can be interected using `snap`
+    - It automatically checks for application updates in the background
+2. Flatpak:
+    - Developed by Alexander Larsson
+    - Packages are listed on FlatHub
+    - Does not support automatic updates
+    - Decompressed on the client side
+3. AppImage:
+    - Developed by Simon Peter
+    - Packages are listed on AppImageHub
+    - Does not support automatic updates
+    - Package is executable on it's own
+    - By default is not sandboxed